AI Use Policy

 5. Responsible use of AI features

-You agree not to use AI features to:
+You agree not to use the AI-assisted features of the Service to:

 - Generate content that violates the Acceptable Use Policy, including CSAM, non-consensual sexual imagery, malware, phishing content, or content that incites violence.